YottaDB/YDBDoc/MessageRecovery/errors.rst

 SHMPLRECOV, Shared memory pool block recovery invoked for region xxxx

-Run Time Information: YottaDB carves out a portion of shared memory/global section allocated for each database region to use for ONLINE BACKUP - this portion is called "shared memory pool".
+Run Time Information: YottaDB carves out a portion of shared memory/global section allocated for each database region to use for ONLINE BACKUP - this portion is called the "shared memory pool".
 In the unlikely event of corruption of the shared memory pool, or if the blocks are "lost" due to stopped/killed or failed processes, YottaDB detects the corruption or lost blocks and runs a recovery procedure to fix these errors.
 Such an occurrence is logged in the operator log (syslog on UNIX) with SHMLRECOV message.

 Action: Report the occurrence to your YottaDB support channel.
 No user action required.
 YottaDB will continue to operate normally.